Labels#

 Display Name#

-In addition to the true label name used in the index, a label can have a display name, which is often a nicely formatted version of the label name.
-The display name is used both on the search screen, and whenever the label is used in a widget.
+A label can have both a technical name, used in the index, and a display name, which often appears as a more user-friendly version of the technical name.
+The system uses the display name on the search screen and throughout the user interface.

 Searchable#